accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Access each interactive component using the screen reader gestures.
 1. Check that
 	- a role is rendered (e.g. button, edit zone, link);
-	- the role rendered is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is rendered as a "modification zone" has an irrelevant role; it should be identified as a button);
+	- the role rendered is relevant to the associated functionality (for example, a component that triggers the opening of a modal window and is rendered as a "edit zone" has an irrelevant role; it should be identified as a button);
 	- a name is rendered and that this name is relevant, i.e. that it enables the function of the element to be understood (for form fields, please refer to the "Forms" theme for an assessment);
 	- if the component has a visible label (a visible text), the title is rendered;
 	- if the component has a perceptible state (activated, deactivated, selected), this state is rendered;
 	- if the component can change state (e.g. toggle button, slider), perform the necessary actions to test the different states and check that each change of state is correctly rendered (switching to the selected state, increasing the slider);
-	- if the component has a perceptible value (value of a slider), this value is reproduced.
+	- if the component has a perceptible value (value of a slider), this value is rendered.
 1. If this is the case, the criterion is validated.

 ###### iOS With **Accessibility Inspector**